 Why is quoting h-index problematic?

-In the context of ERC, one should keep in mind that the h-index calculation method may give a misleading output
+In the context of ERC, one should keep in mind that the h-index calculation method may give a misleading output.
+You can learn about the mathematics behind it here, and about the criticism here.

 The main points being: